Turtle Rock Studios: Turtle Rock (2010–2021)

 In December 2016, Turtle Rock announced that the company was working on a new intellectual property to be published by Perfect World Entertainment.
 The studio would also consider releasing titles via Steam's early access program, which allows players to provide feedback on unfinished games or products as they are being developed.
 However, Turtle Rock later revealed that the game had been cancelled and that both studios agreed to part ways.
 The studio experimented with several virtual reality titles, while working with Warner Bros.
 Interactive Entertainment on Back 4 Blood, a new zombie co-op FPS in the vein of Left 4 Dead, which released for Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S on October 12, 2021.

-In December 2022, the company released details about Back 4 Blood's third expansion, River of Blood.

-As Tencent studio (2021-present)
+As Tencent studio (2021–present)

 Slamfire Inc., the parent company of Turtle Rock Studios, was acquired by Tencent in December 2021 for undisclosed terms.
 The studio will remain autonomous under Tencent's ownership.